 The way your website looks and works will change drastically when it’s accessed through a mobile device.
 Thus, the change in screen size is so drastic that optimizing a website for mobile devices is almost like building a second website.

-This is why the mobile-friendliness of your website theme is so important.
+TRY FOR FREE This is why the mobile-friendliness of your website theme is so important.
 With most internet usage coming from mobile devices, you need a website theme that is fully optimized for smartphone users.
 Fail to meet these criteria, and you might lose a significant part of your target audience.

 17. Website Speed and Web Design